Bitcoin vs the S&P 500: The Real Numbers

 • 2021-2022: -77% (crypto winter, FTX collapse)

 The S&P 500's worst drawdown in the same period was about 34% (COVID crash in 2020), and it recovered in five months.
 Bitcoin's crashes lasted 1-3 years each.
+Bitcoin price prediction models have their own methodology worth understanding if you're evaluating entry timing.

 Starting point matters